TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Acknowledgement

-This work was supported by National Natural Science Foundation of China —Youth Science Fund (No.62006006): Learning Visual Prediction of Interactive Physical Scenes using Unlabelled Videos.
-Fangwei Zhong was supported by China National Post- doctoral Program for Innovative Talents (Grant No. BX2021008).
-We also thank Tianhao Wu and Yali Du for insightful discussions.
+This work was supported by the National Natural Science Foundation of China -Youth Science Fund (No.62006006): Learning Visual Prediction of Interactive Physical Scenes using Unlabelled Videos and China National Post- doctoral Program for Innovative Talents (Grant No. BX2021008).
+We also thank Yizhou Wang, Tianhao Wu and Yali Du for their insightful discussions.